-The HALO Trust (the Charity) views complaints as an opportunity to learn and improve for the future, as well as a chance to put things right for the person or organisation that has made the complaint.
+The HALO Trust (the Charity) views third party complaints (complaints from outside the organisation) as an opportunity to learn and improve for the future, as well as a chance to put things right for the person or organisation that has made the complaint.
 Our policy is:

-• To provide a fair complaints procedure which is clear and easy to use for anyone wishing to make a complaint;
+- to provide a fair external complaints procedure which is clear and easy to use for anyone wishing to make a complaint;

-• To publicise the existence of our complaints procedure so that people know how to contact us to make a complaint;
+- to publicise the existence of our external complaints procedure so that people know how to contact us to make a complaint;

-• To make sure everyone at the Charity knows what to do if a complaint is received;
+- to make sure everyone at the Charity knows what to do if an external complaint is received;

-• To make sure all complaints are investigated fairly and in a timely way;
+- to make sure all external complaints are investigated fairly and in a timely way;

-• To make sure that complaints are, wherever possible, resolved and that relationships are repaired;
+- to make sure that external complaints are, wherever possible, resolved and that relationships are repaired; and

 2. DEFINITION OF A COMPLAINT

-2.2 Complaints may come from donors and other individuals who we contact about our work, or any other person or organisation with an interest in the Charity and its activities.
+2.2 External complaints may come from donors and other individuals who we contact about our work, or any other person or organisation with an interest in the Charity and its activities.

-2.3 A complaint can be received verbally, by phone, by email or in writing.
+2.3 An external complaint can be received verbally, by phone, by email or in writing.

 All complaint information will be handled sensitively, telling only those who need to know and following any relevant data protection requirements.